iamarcel/second-brain/src/site/notes/4 Archive/Notes/Awakening From the Meaning Crisis - John Vervaeke.md

 He invents the scientific method.
 Only what's measurable is real.
 And what about what we can't measure?
 The sweetness of the honey?
 Meaning?
 Not mathematical so not real, so must be in this chamber of our head.

 So the world isn't connected anymore, there's no connection between what the world is like and what knowing is.
 There's just this outer world of chaos and this inner world of inner conflict.
 No wonder this is traumatic.
-And it is for all of us, though we won&rsquo;t think about it today.
+And it is for all of us, though we won’t think about it today.

 **We are so disconnected from reality.
 We believe in a scientific world view in which our meaning and purpose ourself and the objects we interact with is all ultimately not *real*.
 All the purposes, all the meaning, is not real.
 And fundamentally, I'm not real.
 You're not real.**